-The first impression of the lens is … compact!
-It is retractable, works like a compact camera – extends when power on and collapses when the power off.
-The black finish of the lens body is beautiful and match with my NEX-6 black matte finish body.
-Detach it from the camera, it feels so light in weight and only half the size of the SEL1855 kit lens.
-However there will be a plastic sound and feel when you use your fingernail to knock at its body.
+The first impression of the lens is compact!
+It is retractable, works as a compact camera, extends when the power is on, and collapses when the power off.
+The black finish of the lens body is beautiful and matches my Sony NEX-6 black matte finish body.
+Detach it from the camera, and it feels so light in weight and only half the size of the SEL1855 kit lens.
+However, there will be a plastic sound and feel when you use your fingernail to knock at its body.

 There is a typical focus/zoom ring on the lens barrel.
-The ring will be a zoom ring in AF focus mode, and be a focus ring in MF mode.
-In DMF focus mode, the ring acts as a zoom ring at first and then become a focus ring when you half-pressing the shutter button.
-This focus/zoom ring combo works smoothly and the resistant is feel right.
-It is easy to adjust the focal length for even 1 mm difference once you get used to the focus/zoom ring.
+The ring is a zoom ring in AF focus mode and a focus ring in MF mode.
+In DMF focus mode, the ring acts as a zoom ring and becomes a focus ring when you half-press the shutter button.
+This focus/zoom ring combo works smoothly, and the resistance amount is just right.
+It is easy to adjust the focal length for even a 1 mm difference once you get used to the focus/zoom ring.

-The power zoom slider is at the left hand side of the lens body.
+The power zoom slider is at the left-hand side of the lens body.
 It is responsive, a bit too responsive.
-It does not mean that the power zoom is bad but if you intend to use the lens at specific focal length like 24 mm, 35 mm then the front focus/zoom ring will be a better choice to adjust the focal length than the power zoom button.
-But if you use this lens for video recording, the power zoom slider will give you a perfectly smooth and joy experience.
+It does not mean that the power zoom is terrible, but if you intend to use the lens at a specific focal length like 24 mm, 35 mm, then the front focus/zoom ring will be a better choice to adjust the focal length than the power zoom button.
+But if you use this lens for video recording, the power zoom slider will give you a perfectly smooth and joyful experience.

-For the sharpness comparison, I cropped the part from center and the bottom right corner (as the red boxes indicated)
+For the sharpness comparison, I cropped the center and the bottom right corner.

 Sharpness at 16 mm

-From the center crops comparison, the max sharpness is hit at F 5.6 and the sharpness is started to drop at F 8.
-Sharpness at F 16 and F 22 are dropped significantly.
+From the center crops comparison, the max sharpness is hit at F5.6 and drops at F8.
+The sharpness at F16 and F22 drop significantly.

 Sharpness at 24 mm

-The center sharpness is boosted up at F 5.6 and the sharpness is max out at F 8.
-Sharpness start to drop from F 11 and the object is going to disappear from F 22 onward.
+The center sharpness is boosted at F5.6, and the sharpness is max out at F8.
+The sharpness drops from F11, and the details lost significantly from F 22 onward.

-The corner sharpness is also looked the best at F 8 while the sharpness at F 5.6 and F 11 look good as well.
-Sharpness start to drop significantly from F 16.
+The corner sharpness also looked the best at F8, while the sharpness at F5.6 and F11 looks good.
+The sharpness starts to drop significantly from F16.

 Sharpness at 35 mm

-The sharpness maintains at a good details level at its largest aperture F 5.6, and achieves the best at F 8 then start to drop at F 11.
-Sharpness at F 16 and F 22 are still acceptable while the shot at F 32 lost a lot of details.
+The sharpness maintains at a good details level at its largest aperture F5.6, and achieves the best at F8, then starts to drop at F11.
+Sharpness at F16 and F22 are still acceptable, while the shot at F32 lost a lot of details.

-The corner sharpness hits the max at F 8 while F 11 and F 16 corner sharpness are quite closed to it too.
-Sharpness at F 22 is dropped slightly and becomes worse at F 32 which likes its center sharpness performance.
+The corner sharpness hits the max at F8 while F11 and F16 corner sharpness are close to it.
+The sharpness at F22 drops slightly and becomes worse at F32, which likes its center sharpness performance.

 Sharpness at 50 mm

-The center sharpness is looked sharp enough from the beginning and hit the max at F 8.
-Sharpness at F 11 is good too and not bad at F 16 either, it starts to drop from F 22 and lost its details significantly at F 32 and F 36.
+The center sharpness looks sharp enough from the beginning and hits the max at F8.
+The sharpness at F11 is good too, and not bad at F16 either.
+It started to drop from F22 and lost its details significantly at F32 and F36.

-The corner sharpness at F 5.6 is not as sharp as the F 8 corner sharpness as what we had seen from its center sharpness.
-The sharpness at F 8, F 11, and F 16 are closed to each other which are the best among all the apertures.
-The sharpness also dropped significantly at F 32 and F 36.
+The corner sharpness at F5.6 is not as sharp as the F8 corner sharpness as we had seen from its center sharpness.
+The sharpness at F8, F11, and F16 are close to each other, which are the best apertures.
+The sharpness also dropped significantly at F32 and F36.

-This lens has a maximum magnification ratio of 0.215x which can be achieved at 50 mm with a minimum 30 cm focus distance.
-The following are the macro samples at various focal length.
+This lens has a maximum magnification ratio of 0.215x, which can be achieved at 50 mm with a minimum 30 cm focus distance.
+The following are the macro samples at the various focal length.

 The close-up capability at 16 mm and 24 mm is not impressive at all.
-When change the focal length to 35 mm, the close-up shot boosts up its magnification ratio which is very closed to the max magnification ratio at 50 mm.
+When changing the focal length to 35 mm, the close-up shot boosts its magnification ratio, which is close to the max magnification ratio at 50 mm.
 Let’s see the 100% crops comparison for the close-up shots:

 Distortion at 16 mm

-At 16 mm, the lens suffer a lot from the barrel distortion.
+At 16 mm, the lens suffers a lot from barrel distortion.
 The camera distortion compensation is forced to enable by default once this lens is attached to the camera.
-When shot as camera built-in JPEG format, the camera distortion compensation did a great job here.
+When shot as the camera built-in JPEG format, the camera distortion compensation did a great job here.

 Distortion at 24 mm